 10. Encourage Them to Find Treatment

-Yet there are some cases where symptoms can become so frequent, severe, and debilitating that professional assistance is needed.
+Yet there are some cases where mental or physical symptoms can become so frequent, severe, and debilitating that professional assistance is needed.
 A trained and skilled therapist can offer information and techniques that are useful in how to treat anxiety.
-It’s all part of knowing how to help someone with anxiety disorder.
+It’s all part of knowing how to help an anxious person with anxiety disorder.

 As a friend or loved one of a person with anxiety, it’s not always in your power to help as much as you might like to.
-Use your best judgment and encourage professional help if needed.
+Use your best judgment and encourage professional therapy for anxiety if needed.
 The right treatment can ensure that anxiety symptoms are reduced enough to allow someone to return to normal life.

 “It’s important to remember that there are resources available to get support for your friend or family member who’s experiencing anxiety.
 They do not have to struggle alone.
 Reaching out to a licensed therapist for support can begin the process of getting help with their symptoms.”Talkspace therapist Jill E. Daino, LCSW-R